 TSH can be a helpful test but it really falls short under many circumstances in both the diagnosis and management of hypothyroidism.

-In fact, even with the combination of all thyroid lab tests sometimes diagnosis can still be difficult (meaning it must be based off of a combination of symptoms and lab tests).
+In fact, even with the combination of all thyroid lab tests, sometimes a diagnosis can still be difficult to obtain (meaning it must be based on a combination of symptoms and lab tests).

 Now it’s your turn:

-Do you feel the TSH has been helpful in diagnosing or managing your thyroid condition?
+Do you feel TSH has been helpful in diagnosing or managing your thyroid condition?